ChasHolloway/Thinkopolis/Episode-001/README.md

 ## TEASER:

 Hollywood is gone.
 Civilization is gone.
-But every night, brandi lane still climbs onto a jungle stage and reminds the survivors what they lost.
+But every night, BRANDI LANE still climbs onto a jungle stage and reminds the survivors what they lost.
 ARCH ADAMS introduces Brandi and the strange world of the American Dream.

+This episode introduces Brandi and the post apocalyptic jungle world of the American Dream.
+It's narrated in the voice of Arch Adams -- but we haven't introduced who Arch is yet.

 ## THE SCRIPT